 Singapore Airlines from London Heathrow and Manchester to Singapore, British Airways and Qantas from London Heathrow to Singapore with onward connecting flights to Bali and Lombok; Malaysia Airlines from London Heathrow with onward connecting flights to Bali, Lombok and Java.

-16 hours 0 mins From London Heathrow to Bali
+16 hours from London Heathrow to Bali

 British Airways (Club World) upgrades from Bali via Singapore start from as little as £900 per person, each way.

 The Borobudur is the one of the most famous Buddhist temples in the world.
 A vast pyramidal structure it was built in the 8th and 9th centuries, over a period of seventy-five years, out of an estimated two million blocks of stone.
 Hundreds of images of Buddha stare impassively out over the plains whilst the detailed galleries and terraces leading up to the central stupa tell tales of ancient gods and battles.
 It was abandoned in the 14th century, for reasons that still remain a mystery, and for centuries lay hidden in the jungle, under layers of volcanic ash.
 Today it is one of Indonesia’s most popular attractions.
 Paying homage to its unique neighbour, the domed buildings and circular layout of Amanjiwo echoes those of Borobudur - spectacular views of the monument can be seen from the main building, which houses an open-air bar and restaurant, and all of the freestanding, domed suites.

 Forming one corner of the 'Coral Triangle' and containing over 3,000 fish species and 600 species of coral, steep walls, deep water trenches, underwater volcanic mountains, World War II wrecks, and an endless variety of macro life, Indonesia is probably one of the worlds’ best dive sites.